listen to the light

-Lite2Sound BC lets you explore the light in an environment through sound.
-It does this by converting the small current from a photo diode sensor into a voltage suitable for driving an amplifier.
-Any light that moves at an audible rate can be picked up by the circuit.
+Lite2Sound BC lets you explore the light in your environment by 'translating' it to sound.
+It does this by converting the small current from a photodiode into a voltage that's then used to drive an amplifier.
+Any light that fluctuates at an audible frequency, and is in the visible to near infrared spectrum, can be picked up by the circuit.

-It comes packaged in a little 'minty' tin that has a front window and hole so it can be used as the project's enclosure.
+It comes packaged in a little minty tin that has a front window in it and hole for a headphone jack doubling as the project's enclosure.

 - x1 Photodiode, On Semi QSD2030F